 Option 1: File a Claim With the Other Driver’s Insurance Company

-The most common way to collect your settlement following a traffic accident (for which you are not at fault) is to work directly with the other driver’s insurance company.
+The most common way to cover your damages following a traffic accident (for which you are not at fault) is to work directly with the other driver’s insurance company.

 Often, working with the other driver’s insurance will keep you from going to court, and can even result in a quicker (and easier) personal injury case.